contentacms/contentajs/.emdaer/docs/why.md

 you **should not** use PHP for that.
 That is because, in practice, all I/O in Drupal is blocking and the performance of these tasks is usually very poor.

+Examples of this are:
-An example of this would be if you are showing weather data from a 3rd party API.
-Another example is if you need to make requests to an analytics tool.
+* Showing weather data from a 3rd party API.
+* If you need to make requests to an analytics tool.
-Another example is if you need to run a request through an anti-fraud service before accessing the content.
+* If you need to run a request through an anti-fraud service before accessing the content.

 In these situations you will want to treat **Contenta CMS** just as any other microservice.
 Then you will need a server, like this one written in node.js, to